Air Conditioner Repair Checklist

 - Leading your system to wear out sooner

-We suggest changing flat filters once a month, and accordion filters every three months.
+We suggest changing flat filters once a month, and pleated filters every three months.

-If you can’t remember when you last installed a new one, switch off your equipment fully and remove the filter.
+If you can’t remember when you last replaced your filter, switch off your equipment fully and remove the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It might also be situated in a connected filter box or wall-mounted return air grille.

 Tilt the filter up to the sunshine.
 If you see a lot of dust, you certainly should get a new one.

 Weeds, grass and leaves can block your condensing system.
 This could restrict its airflow, impact its energy efficiency and affect your comfort.
 Here’s a way you can get your unit working well again.

 - Shut off electricity fully at the breaker or external lever.